 In Melbourne, we rented a car and started our Australian adventure, as the sun shined away, inviting us to see the Great Ocean Road attractions.
 We were on the road for 3 days, and I thought that was the perfect time.
 Stay for at least two nights, and three if you can!

 If you want a fully personalized tour, book a local guide at HI, HI HERE.
-If you want to read more about tours in Melbourne, CHECK OUT ALL THE GET YOUR GUIDE TOURS HERE .
-These two really help if you want to make sure to get the most out of your trip.
+To read more about tours in Melbourne, CHECK OUT ALL THE GET YOUR GUIDE TOURS HERE .
+These two really help if you want to make sure to get the most out of your trip!

 Our Itinerary In Short

-Day 2: From Apollo Beach to Warrnambool – Wildlife, a lighthouses & the most famous of all stops
+Second Day: From Apollo Beach to Warrnambool – Wildlife, lighthouses & the most famous of all stops

-For all my Australian post, check out the Australia Escape page!
+For all my Australian posts, check out the Australia Escape page!

 Our Great Ocean Road Drive – Day 1